AlessandroGia/sysdll/README.md

 sysdll is a 64-bit Windows system DLL that provides a small subset of the Windows API by directly invoking system calls.
 It is designed to operate without relying on the C runtime library (CRT) or the Windows API.

+# Requirements
+- Windows 10 or later (64-bit)
+- Visual Studio 2019 or later (for building)

 ## Design

 ### Retrieving System Call Numbers